 NASDAQ-listed companies are subject to delisting for, among other things, failure to maintain a minimum closing bid price per share of \$1.00 for 30 consecutive business days.
-The closing price per share of our common shares has been below \$1.00 since December 9, 2008.
-NASDAQ has temporarily suspended the minimum bid price requirement in response to current market conditions.
-This suspension is currently set to expire on July 20, 2009.
-There can be no assurance that this extension will be extended further
+The closing price per share of our common shares has been below \$1.00 for all but six days since December 9, 2008.
+Although NASDAQ temporarily suspended the minimum bid price requirement in response to current market conditions, this suspension expired on July 31, 2009, and there can be no assurance that any such suspension will be granted in the future.